Other health problems

 Treatment of rickets in cats

 The treatment of feline rickets should not only focus on correcting the cat's bone disorders, but also include medical treatment of any pain or other problems that have occurred.
 If the problem is present at the intestinal level, the underlying causes of the disease should be treated.
+This may involve addressing specific digestive issues through dietary adjustments or medications.

 If the disease is caused by nutritional deficiencies, it is important to correct the cat's vitamin and mineral deficiencies (vitamin D, calcium and/or phosphorus) to prevent the disease from returning or developing in the future.
 We should always ensure that the cat is eating a complete and balanced diet appropriate for the feline species.
 Only in this way can we ensure that our cat is properly nourished.
+Regular monitoring of dietary intake and nutrient supplementation can help in maintaining optimal health.

 As parasites can also be involved with the disease, it is important to routinely deworm our cats, even if they do not leave the house.
+This preventive measure is essential in safeguarding against parasitic infections that may exacerbate nutrient deficiencies.

 When babies, we must make sure that the kittens get enough milk from their mother.
 If this is not the case, it is a recommended that we feed them with commercially available kitten milk until they reach the weaning stage.
 If the cat is in pain, non-steroidal anti-inflammatory drugs or analgesics such as opioids should be administered.
 Prescription of these painkillers should be determined by a veterinarian.
 Never give human drugs to a cat.